 The salary comparison chart reveals how much Hong Kong workers make in terms of industry and profession.

-ProfessionAverage Monthly Income (HK)
+ProfessionAverage Monthly Income (HKD)

 Chief Executive Officer56,505